 As I mentioned, pregnancy and your infant gut health is the foundation for your gut health as an adult.
 So, just how much influence does your infant gut health have?
 As it turns out, a lot!

-Early exposure to Candida in utero, inside the vaginal canal, or shortly after birth can lead to repeated Candida overgrowth as an adult.
-The chances of your exposure as an infant increases if Candida was passed through breastfeeding or if you were given antibiotics after birth.
+Early exposure to Candida in utero, inside the vaginal canal, or shortly after birth can lead to recurring Candida overgrowth as an adult.
+The chances of your exposure as an infant increase if Candida was passed through breastfeeding or if you were given antibiotics after birth.
 These antibiotics disrupt an already vulnerable infant microbiome.

 The Infant Microbiome